 Riverside County, 1.6 km (1 mi.) northwest of Perris; 24 km (15 mi.) south of Riverside campus.

-On-site housing/kitchen facilities for up to 14 people; campground; wet lab; library/storage area; 260 hectare (642 acre) transect grid; bird-banding station; marked trails and dirt roads; weather-recording station.
+On-site housing/kitchen facilities for up to 14 people; campground for up to 30 people; wet lab; library/storage area; 260 hectare (642 acre) transect grid; bird-banding station; marked trails and dirt roads; weather-recording station.

 Functional geographic information system (GIS); animal records since 1971; synoptic collections; bibliography of on-site research; photographic archive; users handbook.